chinapedia/wikipedia.abstract.en/Page/Seabee.md

 2pa.
 The Navy Seal Archives has a photo labeled NCDU that became part of UDT 19.[388]

 2q.
-80 px  Presidential Unit Citation USN/USMC : Naval Combat Demolition Force O for Omaha beach at Normandy.
+Presidential Unit Citation USN/USMC : Naval Combat Demolition Force O for Omaha beach at Normandy.
 The following NCDUs made up this group: 11, 22-24, 27, 41-46 (Fig. 12), 128-131, 133, 137, 138, 140-142.[389]

 2r.
-80 px  Navy Unit Commendation: Naval Combat Demolition Force U for Utah beach at Normandy.
+Navy Unit Commendation: Naval Combat Demolition Force U for Utah beach at Normandy.

 2ra.
 The Naval Special Warfare Command building at the U.S.N.
 Seal base at Fort Pierce is named for LTJG Frank Kaine CEC commander of NCDU 2.